madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 - A useful way to think about prompting is as another programming language.

-- The language model is the interpreter:
+- The language model is the compiler:

 <img src="https://raw.githubusercontent.com/madaan/madaan.github.io/master/images/llm_compiler/llmcompiler.jpg" alt="LLM Compiler" width="500" height="300">